 The resulting force terms are plotted in \fig{ideal vortex results}.
 These reproduce many of the trends seen in the corresponding curves in the centre panel of \fig{summation method another}.
-At small radii ($r\lsim 0.5 R$), the residual rotation is mostly balanced by the azimuthal shear, both of which appear to diverge as $r\rightarrow 0$ as $r^{-\gamma}$.
-The turbulent pressure contributes to the balance of the rotation term as well, but saturates at a finite value as $r\rightarrow 0$.
+At small radii ($r\lsim 0.5 R$), the residual rotation is mostly balanced by azimuthal shear, both of which appear to diverge as $r\rightarrow 0$ as $r^{-\gamma}$.
+The turbulent pressure also contributes to the balance of the rotation term, but saturates at a finite value as $r\rightarrow 0$.
 Even the sign-flip in this term at $r\lsim 0.6\,R$, near the singularity present in our model at the location of the vortices, resembles the sharp decrease in the amplitude of the corresponding term in \fig{summation method another} near the location of the vortices at $r\sim 0.6\,r_{\rm shock}$.
 The corresponding sign flip of the shear force at $r=a$ is not seen in the data.
-However, in the simulations, the inertial forces in the \textbf{T} zone at $r>0.6\,r_{\rm shock}$ are dominated by ram pressure from inflowing gas, not included in our ideal vortex model, which is therefore only expected to represent the data at $r<a=0.6\,R$.
-Furthermore, unlike our simple two-dimensional toy model, the actual filament dynamics are complex and three-dimensional, with vorticity that is not even truly aligned with the filament axis (\fig{vorticity}).
-Despite these caveats, our model confirms that the quadrupolar vorticity structure in intergalactic filaments does yield fictitious force terms that resemble the inertial terms dominating the filament dynamics at $r\lsim 0.6\,r_{\rm shock}$.
+However, in the simulations, the inertial forces in the \textbf{T} zone at $r>0.6\,r_{\rm shock}$ are dominated by the ram pressure of the inflowing gas, which is not included in our ideal vortex model.
+Therefore, it is expected that it will only represent the data at $r<a=0.6\,R$.
+Furthermore, unlike our simple two-dimensional toy model, the actual filament dynamics is complex and three-dimensional, with vorticity that is not even truly aligned with the filament axis (\fig{vorticity}).
+Despite these caveats, our model confirms that the structure of the quadrupolar vorticity in intergalactic filaments produces fictitious force terms that resemble the inertial terms dominating the dynamics of the filament at $r\lsim 0.6\,r_{\rm shock}$.
 More detailed theoretical studies of cosmic velocity fields in filaments can be found in, e.g., \citet{Pichon.Bernardeau.99, Pichon.etal.11,Laigle.etal.15,hahn.etal.15}.